 The playwright Aristophanes plied his trade in Ancient Greece about 2,500 years ago.
 He has been called the “Father of Comedy” and his plays caricatured the body politic and individuals such as the philosopher Socrates.

 “Whereas satire is focused on the bigger picture—intending to satirise deeper issues beyond its chosen literary style—a parody can, in many instances, be a shallow instance of mimicry which has little lasting impact . . . parody is a brick, and satire is the wall.”

 — Writer Luke Edley

-In Ancient Rome, writers such as Horace and Juvenal used satire to prick the balloons of Romans behaving badly.
-As the Roman Empire collapsed it took satire down with it into the Dark Ages.
-The form didn’t reappear until Geoffrey Chaucer’s Canterbury Tales in the late 14th century in which the author mocks the cultural norms of his time.
+In ancient Rome, writers such as Horace and Juvenal used satire to prick the balloons of Romans behaving badly.
+As the Roman Empire collapsed, it took satire down with it into the Dark Ages.
+The form didn’t reappear until the late 14th century with Geoffrey Chaucer’s Canterbury Tales, which mocks the cultural norms of the time.

 Television has become an excellent medium for delivering satire.
 Such shows as South Park, Family Guy, Saturday Night Live, The Office and The Colbert Report are frequently cited as satirical programs.

 South Park features a bunch of foul-mouthed kids who are unafraid to send up sacred institutions such as religion.
 Writer and philosopher Robert Arp notes that South Park tackles “Every kind of major ethical issue―they’ve done it.
 Abortion.
 Gun control.
 Capital punishment.
 One of its powers is that it attacks both sides equally.
 Eventually everyone will be offended by an episode.”